mars-project/mars/docs/source/getting-started.rst

 .. note::

-    Users should always consider to use `.execute()` instead of `.to_numpy()`, because when the tensor is large enough, `.execute()` will only fetch the edge items for display purpose.
-On the other hand, `.to_numpy()` will try to generate the entire array on the server side, then return back to client, it's extremely inefficient, and may cause OutOfMemory error.
+    Users should always consider using `.execute()` instead of `.to_numpy()`, because when the tensor is large, `.execute()` will only fetch the edge items for display purpose.
+On the other hand, `.to_numpy()` will try to generate the entire array on the server side and return it back to client, which is extremely inefficient and may cause OutOfMemory error.

 If multiple tensors need to be executed together, :class:`mars.tensor.ExecutableTuple` could be used.

 .. code-block:: python